-Policies: Policies framed by government can have a large scale impact over both urban and rural areas.
+Policies: Policies framed by government can have a large-scale impact over both urban and rural areas.
 However the impact and the need to regulate activities is more in urban areas as compared to rural areas thus the visible difference is associated with cities.
-Shifting of polluting activities mainly industries, decentralisation of economic activities, redeveloment projects, population de-densification, increased taxes, inablity to provide basic amenities, failure to control crimes, increase in land and housing price etc are responsibile for loss of urban population.
+Shifting of polluting activities mainly industries, decentralisation of economic activities, redevelopment projects, population de-densification, increased taxes, inability to provide basic amenities, failure to control crimes, increase in land and housing price etc are responsible for loss of urban population.
 Government plays a large role in managing and providing the facilities and services which people require on a regular basis.

 Technology: Evolution of technology provided a more control over life for mankind, in many cases the need to travel decreased and thus the need to live within an urban area or to visit urban area also reduced in some cases.
 The rapidly growing concept of work from home is good enough for some to stay and work in rural area than to migrate to cities.
 Similarly mobile phones, better education and health services in rural areas decreases the need for migration to cities.

 Living conditions: Living conditions in an area have a direct impact on the residents.
 Everyone wish to live at a place with good quality of life and better living conditions.
-If a city fails to maintain its basic infrastructure or faces epidemic or some othe issue afecting mases than its a warning sign and stong factor of out migration.
+If a city fails to maintain its basic infrastructure or faces epidemic or some other issue affecting masses than it’s a warning sign and strong factor of out-migration.
 Industrial areas are known for poor environmental conditions which have negative impact on health, similar is the case for areas located near mines.

 Effect and consequences of counter urbanisation